Ahead of the Curve

 Boston University Academy’s connection to Boston University means we have the expertise, technology, and health safety infrastructure to be a leader both in remote learning and in a safe return to the classroom in the fall of 2020.

-Boston University Academy is looking ahead to the fall semester with every hope and intention of returning to campus in a way that is safe for all involved, and with the option for students to continue to learn from home if needed.
-Although our planning is still in process, we can promise the following.
+Boston University Academy is planning a fall 2020 return to in-person teaching and learning in a way that is safe for all involved, and with the option for students to continue to learn from home if needed.
 In September, BUA will offer a challenging and engaging academic program.
 We will be ready with world-class remote learning solutions, building on our experience this spring.
 We will find ways, in person and otherwise, to build community — important for all of us, but particularly for the newest members of our community.
 And throughout the year, we will leverage the expertise and resources of Boston University to ensure the safety of our community, the efficacy of our technology, and the strength of our program.
-We are committed to sharing detailed plans for the fall on or around August 1.

 Although we hope and plan to return to in-person teaching and learning in the fall, BUA is prepared to continue to provide a high-quality remote learning and student-life experience if necessary — proactively enhancing and iterating on our model as we go.
 This fall, BUA students enrolled in Boston University courses will have access to BU’s flexible Learn from Anywhere program in which students have the option of attending classes in person or remotely.